tpitale/simplest_view/README.md

 This happens by replacing the anonymous class that inherits from ActionView::Base with your own view class.
 This view class becomes the context within your existing rails templates.

+_WARNING: Do not move mailer views into app/templates, they will not render._

 _CAVEAT EMPTOR: Works with rails 3, but lacking specs._

 ## Installation